tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 <compare>
 <james {% include timecode %}>

-Though their apparent failure to lose their jobs did enrage many Germans. <mark fc=false>As self-employed artisans, many could still sell their wares outside of Germany, but the heterosexual majority who worked for employers were trapped by the growing inflation.
+<mark fc=false>Though their apparent failure to lose their jobs did enrage many Germans.
+As self-employed artisans, many could still sell their wares outside of Germany, but the heterosexual majority who worked for employers were trapped by the growing inflation.
 Police began rethinking their leniency on homosexual men.</mark>

 </james>
 <comment id="artisans">